archivesunleashed/aut-docs/Spark-Collection-Analytics.md

 import org.warcbase.spark.rdd.RecordRDD._

 val r =
-RecordLoader.loadArc("/directory/to/arc/file.arc.gz", sc)
+RecordLoader.loadArchives("/directory/to/arc/file.arc.gz", sc)
 .keepValidPages()
 .map(r => ExtractTopLevelDomain(r.getUrl))
 .countItems()
 .take(10)
 ```

-If you are using WARC files, change `loadArc` to `loadWarc`.
 If you want to see more than ten results, change the variable in the last line.

 Here is a sample output from a 5GB collection of Canadian political party ARCs: